 Realize that our civilization is driven much more by prejudices, and skilled exploitation of those prejudices, than by logic.
 Is it too much a stretch to envision this so-called president, or one of his ilk, next targeting all Muslims?
 Or all Mexicans?
 Immigrants?
 How about “labor agitators”?
 Gun Lawyers in New Jersey™ believe not.
 The only real question is, who would be the next target?

 Donald Trump destroys the environment; he undermines our intelligence- and law enforcement agencies; he denigrates legitimate news media; he removes restraints on financial institutions--restraints put in place to prevent another collapse of the economy; he shrinks women's reproductive rights; he issues presidential pardons to undeserving cronies and supporters; he is a congenital liar; he tears immigrant children from their mothers.
 Summing it up best is a New York Times Editorial Board Opinion piece published October 18, 2020.
 Trump is beyond abhorrent--he is evil personified.

 Denied Second Amendment rights can be recovered; a destroyed environment cannot be recovered.
 Ever.
-A ruined planet and a fascist State are too high a price to pay for the Second Amendment.
+An unlivable planet and a fascist State are too high a price to pay for the Second Amendment.
 We can, and must, strive for a democracy in which the Second Amendment flourishes.

 Gun Lawyers in New Jersey™ deplore mass shootings by crazies.
 They deplore mass shootings by extremists.
 They deplore that perpetrators of these mass shootings have access to guns.
 But if the cost of disarming these mass shooters is to disarm everyone--if the cost of disarming mass shooters is to leave guns in the hands of only outlaws and the government--then the sympathies of Gun Lawyers of New Jersey™ lie with those that would favor an armed citizenry.